 When I first drove into Philipsburg, Montana, 10 years ago, I knew my family and I had arrived somewhere special.
 Located along the 64 mile Anaconda-Pintler Scenic Route that cuts down from Interstate 90 and rejoins it again between Missoula and Butte, Philipsburg is well worth the trip.
 In fact, Philipsburg, Montana is the prettiest painted town with history and more.

 Located in Flint Creek Valley, with the Pintler Mountains as a backdrop, this once mining town is the county seat of Granite County.
 Here, Montana small town authenticity is blended with tourist town charm.
 Its historic, painted buildings have landed it a spot on The Today Show, and placed it on the finalist list of the Prettiest Painted Places in America.

-Even though everything to see and do is mostly within walking distance of Philipsburg’s one stoplight that blinks red on and off in either direction, there’s enough to do that an overnight or couple days stay is worthwhile.
-Or, make Philipsburg a day trip from Missoula or Butte if that’s all the time you have.
+Even though everything to see and do in this Montana town is mostly within walking distance of Philipsburg’s one stoplight that blinks red on and off in either direction, there’s enough to do that an overnight or couple days stay is worthwhile.
+Or, make Philipsburg a day trip from Missoula or Butte if that’s all the time you have in Montana.

 Be forwarned, however.
 You may find, like we did, that Philipsburg is a town that evokes a love affair.
 One encounter is not enough.
 Either is two.